 In a line

-Great value full drop-stitch tandem kayak with all the kit.
+Still a great value full drop-stitch tandem IK with all the kit.

 • Not excessively wide but stable enough